Managing risk is a fundamental part of banking. Triodos Bank manages risk as part of a long-term strategy of resilience.

 Triodos Bank’s portfolio could be impacted by the physical risks of climate change.
 Regarding physical risk, the changes in climate leading to storms, floods and droughts may have an impact on its assets.
-However, Triodos Bank has not identified assets considered to be especially vulnerable to these physical risks.
 In the longer term, impact on weather conditions (such as wind and solar resources) may affect renewable energy generation.
-However, there are no reliable predictions for this happening, and it is unlikely to affect the bank’s portfolio assets within the duration of the current portfolio.

-Finally, Triodos Bank believes that since these risks will have a profound impact on society as a whole over the longer-term, society and the banking sector should create structures to drastically decrease and minimise the financing of unsustainable assets.
+Finally, Triodos Bank believes that since these climate risks will have a profound impact on society as a whole over the longer term, society and the banking sector should create structures to drastically decrease and minimise the financing of unsustainable assets.

-A fully integrated risk management report gives insights into the Triodos Bank risk profile in relation to the risk appetite.
-The report is an important monitoring tool for Triodos Bank’s risk profile, gives insights into specific risk themes and provides an integrated picture of risk at business unit level.
-This report is produced quarterly and discussed with the Supervisory Board’s Audit and Risk Committee.
+A fully integrated risk management report presents Triodos Bank's risk profile in relation to its risk appetite.
+The report is an important risk monitoring tool for Triodos Bank, which also contains analyses on specific risk types and themes.
+This report is distributed quarterly and discussed with the Supervisory Board’s Audit and Risk Committee.

 The Enterprise Risk Committee of Triodos Bank is the body delegated by the Executive Board to propose the risk appetite, monitor the actual risk profile against the risk appetite and in particular discuss and decide on topics pertaining to the enterprise risks of Triodos Bank (e.g. strategic and reputational risks).

 The Credit Risk Committee plays an important role in assessing the risk of new loans and monitoring the credit risk of the entire loan portfolio.
-The assessment of credit risk of the individual loans is primarily the responsibility of local banking entities, who are responsible for daily operations.
-The central risk function sets norms, approves large loans and monitors the credit risk and concentration risk of Triodos Bank’s entire loan book.
+The assessment of credit risk of individual loans is primarily the responsibility of local banking business units, who are responsible for the day-to-day operations.
+The Group risk function sets norms, approves large loans and monitors the credit risk and concentration risk of Triodos Bank’s entire loan book.

-The Risk Management section of Triodos Bank’s annual accounts provides a description of the main risks related to the strategy of the company.
+The Risk Management section of Triodos Bank’s annual accounts provides a description of the main risks related to the strategy of the bank.
 It also includes a description of the design and effectiveness of the internal risk management and control systems for the main risks during the financial year.
 The Group’s growth over the past years in combination with new legislation and regulatory demands, requires the bank to continuously review, assess and adapt its internal organisation and governance structure.

-Regulations are demanding a more resilient banking sector by strengthening the solvency of the banks and introducing strict liquidity requirements, such as those developed by the Basel Committee on Banking Supervision.
-Based on the latest available information, Triodos Bank complies with the capital and liquidity requirements that legally came fully into effect from 2019, known as Basel III.
-Furthermore, Triodos Bank expects that the latest proposed changes to this regulation, referred to as the EU risk reduction package and the Basel III finalisation of post-crisis reforms, together will provide limited relief on Triodos Bank’s required capital.
+Regulators are demanding a more resilient banking sector by strengthening the solvency of the banks and introducing strict liquidity requirements, such as those developed by the Basel Committee on Banking Supervision.
+Triodos Bank complies with the capital and liquidity requirements based on the Capital Requirements Regulation.

 Triodos Bank’s capital strategy is to be strongly capitalised.
-This has become an even more important strategic objective as the regulation introduces new measures to strengthen the capital base of all banks as a consequence of the financial crisis.
-Triodos Bank aims for a Common Equity Tier 1 ratio of at least 16%, well above its own internal economic capital adequacy models to guarantee a healthy and safe risk profile.
-The quality of capital is important as well as the solvency rate.
-All of Triodos Bank’s solvency comes from common equity.
-Economic capital is the amount of risk capital held to enable it to survive any difficulties, such as market or credit risks.
-Economic capital is calculated periodically and supports Triodos Bank’s own view of capital adequacy for the purpose of the yearly Internal Capital Adequacy Assessment Process (ICAAP), which is reviewed by the Dutch Central Bank.
+Triodos Bank aims for a common equity tier-1 (CET1) ratio of at least 15%, well above its own internal economic capital adequacy models to guarantee a healthy and safe risk profile.
+The quality of capital as well as the solvency rate are important.
+Currently, nearly all of Triodos Bank’s capital is qualified as common equity.
+Economic capital is the amount of risk capital held to enable the organisation to survive any difficulties, such as market or credit risks.
+Economic capital is calculated periodically and supports Triodos Bank’s own view of capital adequacy for the purpose of the yearly Internal Capital Adequacy Assessment Process (ICAAP), which is reviewed by De Nederlandsche Bank.

 The Executive Board is responsible for designing, implementing and maintaining an adequate system for internal control over financial reporting.
 Financial reporting is the product of a structured process carried out by various functions and banking entities under the direction and supervision of the financial management of Triodos Bank.

 The Executive Board is responsible for the risk management function and compliance function.
 The risk management function works together with management to develop and execute risk policies and procedures involving identification, measurement, assessment, mitigation and monitoring of the financial and non-financial risks.
 The compliance function plays a key role in monitoring Triodos Bank’s adherence to external rules and regulation and internal policies.
-The adequate functioning of the risk management and compliance function as part of the internal control system is frequently discussed with the Audit and Risk Committee.
-It is further supported by the Triodos Bank culture as a key element of our soft controls.
+The adequate functioning of the risk management and compliance function as part of the internal control system is frequently discussed in the Audit and Risk Committee.
+It is further supported by Triodos Bank's risk culture as a key element of the bank's risk management framework.

 Triodos Bank’s Internal Audit function provides independent and objective assurance of Triodos Bank’s corporate governance, internal controls, compliance and risk management systems.
 The Executive Board, under the supervision of the Supervisory Board and its Audit and Risk Committee, is responsible for determining the overall internal audit work and for monitoring the integrity of these systems.

-The risk governance framework is the basis for an in control statement process.
-Triodos Bank is working in a rapidly changing environment, which requires regular upgrades of its control framework.
+The risk management framework is an important cornerstone in the in-control statement process (see also Risk management .
+Triodos Bank is working in a continuously changing environment, which requires regular upgrades of its control framework.

 The risk management and control systems provide reasonable, but not absolute, assurance regarding the reliability of financial reporting and the preparation and fair presentation of its financial statements.

-Triodos Bank has internal policies, rules and procedures to ensure that management complies with relevant laws and regulations regarding customers and business partners.
-In addition, the compliance department independently monitors the extent to which Triodos Bank complies with its rules and procedures.
-External aspects of the compliance department primarily concern accepting new customers, monitoring financial transactions and preventing money laundering.
-Internal aspects primarily concern checking private transactions by co-workers, preventing and, where necessary, transparently managing conflicts of interest and safeguarding confidential information.
-In addition, it concerns raising and maintaining awareness of, for example, financial regulations, compliance procedures and fraud and anti-corruption measures.
+Triodos Bank has internal policies, rules and procedures to ensure management complies with relevant laws and regulations regarding customers and business partners.
+In addition, the Compliance department independently monitors the extent to which Triodos Bank complies with its rules and procedures.
+The external aspects of the Compliance department's role primarily concern accepting new customers, monitoring financial transactions and preventing money laundering.
+Internal aspects primarily concern checking private transactions by co-workers, preventing and, where necessary, transparently managing, conflicts of interest and safeguarding confidential information.
+In addition, it is concerned with raising and maintaining awareness of, for example, financial regulations, compliance procedures and fraud and anti-corruption measures.

 Triodos Bank has a European compliance team which is led by the Group Director Compliance, who is also the Group data protection officer.
 Compliance officers and data protection officers are appointed in every banking entity with a functional line to the central compliance department.
-The Director of Compliance reports to the Executive Board and has an escalation line to the Chair of the Audit and Risk Committee, that supports the independence of the Compliance Function.
+The Director of Compliance reports to the Chief Risk Officer and has an escalation line to the Chair of the Audit and Risk Committee, that supports the independence of the Compliance function.

-Triodos Bank aims to serve the interests of all stakeholders, including society, by actively fulfilling its role as a gatekeeper in the financial system and to counter money laundering and terrorism financing.
+Triodos Bank aims to serve the interests of all stakeholders, including society, by actively fulfilling its role as a gatekeeper in the financial system and countering money laundering and terrorism financing.
 The bank applies various procedures and measures in this respect.

-In 2018, the DNB conducted a thematic, sector wide survey among Dutch banks, focussing on the measures that the banks have taken to prevent money laundering and terrorism financing.
+In 2018, De Nederlandsche Bank (DNB) conducted a thematic, sector-wide survey among Dutch banks, focusing on the measures that the banks have taken to prevent money laundering and terrorism financing.
 Following this survey, DNB concluded that Triodos Bank is required to implement enhanced measures concerning customer due diligence and monitoring of customer transactions.
-On 6 March 2019 the Dutch Central Bank imposed on Triodos Bank N.V. a formal instruction (aanwijzing) to remedy shortcomings in the compliance with provisions of the anti-money laundering and counter-terrorist financing laws and the financial supervision laws.
+On 6 March 2019, DNB imposed on Triodos Bank N.V. a formal instruction (aanwijzing) to remedy shortcomings in the compliance with provisions of the anti-money laundering and counter-terrorist financing laws and the financial supervision laws.
 Triodos Bank accepted this instruction and is implementing mitigating measures, which are on track.
 Following the formal instruction Triodos Bank received an administrative penalty on 14 December 2020 that was paid without delay.

-Triodos Bank was not involved in other material legal proceedings or further sanctions associated with non-compliance with legislation or regulations in terms of financial supervision, corruption, advertisements, competition, data protection or product liability.
+Triodos Bank was not involved in any other material legal proceedings or any other further sanctions associated with non-compliance with legislation or regulations in terms of financial supervision, corruption, advertisements, competition, data protection or product liability.

 Sustainability considerations are shared at all levels of Triodos Bank and are an integral part of its management, including how it evaluates risk.
 Social and environmental aspects are taken into account in all day-to-day business decisions.
 Therefore, Triodos Bank does not have a separate department that continuously focuses on sustainability or corporate social responsibility.

 Triodos Bank employs specific criteria to ensure the sustainability of products and services.
 It employs both positive criteria to ensure it is actively doing good and negative criteria for exclusion, to ensure it doesn’t do any harm.
 The negative criteria exclude loans and investments in sectors or activities that are damaging to society.
 The positive criteria identify leading businesses and encourage their contributions to a sustainable society.
 Twice a year, these criteria are tested and adjusted if necessary.
 Triodos Bank has also defined sustainability principles for its internal organisation.
 These are included in its Business Principles.
 All sustainability criteria referred to can be found on our website.